QITI/QITI-Website/content/news/20250903_Welcome_Mu_Faizan_Chris.md

 image: "images/news/none.png"
 ---

 New ion trappers have joined the QITI Lab!
 Welcome to [Mu Niu](/../members/Mu-Niu/), [Faizan Samad](/../members/Faizan-Samad/ ), and [Chris Graham](/../members/Chris-Graham/)!
-All of them are joining for their MSc studies.
+Faizan and Chris are new MSc students.
+Mu is a PhD student jointly supervised by Dr. Roger Melko.